 - GPA of 2.0 or better

 - In choosing the Early Childhood Education specialization interest, student must have or find access for field placement in a suitable early childhood setting.

-Applications for fall 2021 will open in April 2021.
 Sign up to receive information.

 To participate and receive credit from online classes at San Jose State University, your state of residence, if other than California, must have a reciprocity agreement in place with CSU.
 This agreement provides online students with consumer protection.
 For a complete list of participating states and details on the regulation, please visit sjsu.edu/extend/state-auth/.